D-James-GH/cached_query/docs/docs/docs/guides/07-infinite-query.md

 ## Side Effects

-There are two side effects that can be passed to a query.
+There are two side effects that can be passed to an infinite query.
 - `onSuccess` - This is called after the query function succeeds but before the query state is updated.
 - `onError` - This is called if the query function fails but before the query state is updated.
 ```dart